sarajakub/sarajakub/README.md

-- 👋 Hi, I’m sara jakubowicz [@sarajakub]
+hi, i’m sara jakubowicz [@sarajakub]

-- 👀 I’m interested in making and researching tangible tech and immersive XR that enhances learning.
-I want to merge the physical world with virtual experiences for more ubiquitous interactions
+i like to make things and research tangible tech and immersive XR that enhances learning. ubiquitous interactions are king

-- 🌱 I’m currently learning all the things including wearables
-- 💞️ I’m looking to collaborate on research projects involving mixed reality learning experiences
+i’ve decided to officially document my work to the world so enjoy my work w wearbales and my weird ai agents, etc.

+emails: sarajakubowicz@nyu.edu.

-- 📫 How to reach me: sarajakubowicz@nyu.edu.
-Also hit up my website! [sarajakub.com](url)
+hit up my website! [sarajakub.com](url)

-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I like to play the guitar and may possibly get into running lol
+:))))

 <!---
 sarajakub/sarajakub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.